 We will keep only what’s necessary in line with our Data Retention Schedule.

 - 6. Integrity and confidentiality

 We will ensure we have appropriate security to protect the data we process about you.

 We aim for this privacy notice to be clear but comprehensive and provide you with all the information you need to understand how we will manage your data.

-To find out about your data is processed by a specific Link service, please click below:
+To find out about your data is processed by us, please click below: